Heimbach Group: History

-Like many German companies, Heimbach Group was decimated by the effects of World War II.
-After the War, the company rebuilt and continued expansion.
+Twenty years before it acquired a Swiss company, Munzinger AG, it suffered from a fire that destroyed most of its facilities in 1904, leading to a major rebuild.
+Although it was one of a number of German companies decimated by the effects of World War II, the Heimbach Group rebuilt itself and continued to expand.

 During the 1960s Heimbach made contributions to the advanced needling manufacturing technique.
 In 1969 Heimbach founded Heimbach Ibérica S.A. based in Spain.
 Just one year later, Heimbach incorporated Bruch&Cie. based in Belgium, which is today known as Heimbach Specialities AG.
-Following this, Heimbach founded the companies Swiss Wire Ireland Ltd. (Ireland) and the Atlanta Felt Company (USA) in 1974 and 1980 respectively.

-In 1991 Heimbach entered into a partnership with the Canadian JWI Group and bought the English company CH Johnson Ltd., which is today better known as Heimbach UK Ltd.
+Following this, it founded the companies Swiss Wire Ireland Ltd. (Ireland) and the Atlanta Felt Company (USA) in 1974 and 1980 respectively.
+In 1991, Heimbach entered into a partnership with the Canadian JWI Group and bought the English company CH Johnson Ltd., which is today better known as Heimbach UK Ltd.

-In 2001 Heimbach initially divested its filtration division as a company affiliate followed to be an independent acting company in 2007 located at the company premises in Mariaweiler, Düren.
-Heimbach Filtration currently employs approx. 100 people and achieved and estimated turnover of €20 million in 2012.
+In 2001, it initially divested its filtration division as a company affiliate followed to be an independent acting company in 2007 located at the company premises in Mariaweiler, Düren.
+Heimbach Filtration currently employs approximately 100 people and achieved and estimated turnover of €20 million in 2012.